 An update script is a simple ANSI formatted text file.

-The update can be made optional (i.e. the user can choose whether to accept
+The update can be made optional (i.e. the user can choose whether to accept or reject it at this time) or compulsory (i.e. the update happens automatically).
+In this example, we will make it optional.

-You may find the supplied Web Update Wizard Project Manager utility useful for managing your script authoring, testing and uploading.
+You may find the supplied Software Update Wizard Project Manager utility useful for managing your script authoring, testing and uploading.
 There are also syntax definition files for a couple of popular shareware/freeware text editors, TextPad and PSPad, included in this package - click here for more information.

 The following script file section will do the business: